AnushhkaB/FasterResFPN/README.md

 - Colab-compatible training notebook (NVIDIA T4 GPU) included for reproducibility.
 - COCO-format dataset support, allowing easy retraining or fine-tuning on new data.

----

-## 📌 Future Improvements
-- Experiment with DIoU/CIoU losses, aspect-ratio clustering, and super-resolution for thin films.
-- Extend dataset with deep-sea, estuarine, and wastewater samples.
-- Apply pruning + quantization for real-time use on UAVs, AUVs, and embedded GPUs.